In fact studies have shown that indoor tanners

 psoriasis patients

-average 35 sessions per year at an estimated average of $85 per
+average 35 sessions per year at an

 session.)

-The dermatology industry is in a hypocritical position when it comes to
+The dermatology industry is in a hypocritical position when

-According to the phototherapy industry’s own practices, dermatologists
+industry’s own practices, dermatologists

 use sun burning

-dosages of UV light for the clinical treatment of psoriasis, a non-life
+dosages of UV light for the clinical treatment of psoriasis,

 threatening disease.

-If any UV exposure were as dangerous as a recent statement from the AAD
+dangerous as a recent statement from the AAD

 claims,

-then dermatologists would be guilty of violating their Hippocratic oath
+then dermatologists would be guilty of violating their Hippocratic

 for using UV

-in burning dosages to treat purely cosmetic skin conditions.
+in burning dosages to treat

-Melanoma mortality is increasing in men over age 50, but dermatology is
+Melanoma mortality is increasing in men over age 50,

 targeting its

-anti-sun campaign almost exclusively at women under age 50 – the group
+anti-sun campaign almost exclusively at women under

 most likely to